paulskirk53/Observatory-wiki/Computer Control/Dome  Automation.md

 There are also programs which receive data (commands and requests) from the ASCOM driver and carry them out. e.g. the ASCOM dome driver might get a request from the SGP client to slew to a particular azimuth.
 It passes this request to the microcontroller which drives the stepper motor and monitors the shaft encoder.
 All these programs reside on microcontrollers - Arduino Mega2560 and AVR4809
 All the code is on github remote and also on the local machines (NUC  & Dev) I have kept them all up to date and the Master branch is always the current version.

+**GEM Offsets**
 For the automation to work properly in terms of syncing the dome aperture with the telescope pointing direction, there are offsets.
 This concept arises because the telescope centre is very unlikely to be the same as the Dome origin.
+To really tangle up your brain, see this note ( [[West]] ) which refers the reader back to this note for the GEM offset identification process described below....

 So on 10th April 2025, I set up strings inside the dome tied to sticks clamped onto the dome perimeter.
 I used two at right angles and where they cross is the Dome origin.
 The other point of relevance is the intersection of the RA and DEC axes.
 This isn't easy to pinpoint as it's inside the intersection point of the RA and DEC shafts.
 You need to estimate carefully.

 I took four readings, two with a carefully centralised plumb bob hanging down from the top of the dome aperture.
 It coincided nicely with the cross strings.
 The readings need to be averaged.

 Here are the measurements - DO is Dome Origin and Point 'A' is the RA/ DEC intersection.
-All measurements in mm
+All measurements in mm, but it matters not as long as the same measurement unit is used throughout...

 First pair:
 1. 'A' is 90 North of DO